 |Early Primary Pathway: This is a mixed ability pathway for pupils aged between 4 and 7 years old|

-Blue Pathway: for pupils who have profound and multiple physical, sensory and communication needs
+Blue Pathway: For pupils who usually have profound and multiple physical, sensory and communication needs

-Green Pathway: for pupils who have severe learning needs.
+Green Pathway: For pupils who usually have severe learning needs.
 Pupils’ needs may be associated with their physical or medical disability and a combination of sensory and/or communication difficulties

-Yellow Pathway: for pupils who usually have moderate learning difficulties, or they may be working age-appropriately.
+Yellow Pathway: For pupils who usually have moderate learning difficulties, or they may be working age-appropriately.
 The pupils’ needs may be associated with their physical or medical disability and a combination of sensory and/or communication difficulties.
-Pupils on the yellow pathway are typically working at a level just below or at the level of their peers in a mainstream school.
+Pupils on this pathway are typically working at a level below just below their mainstream peers

-For more information on each pathway, click on the links below:
+For more information about a pathway, click on the links below.